A Generalised Curvilinear Coordinate system-based Patch Dynamics Scheme in Equation-free Multiscale Modelling: Results and discussion

-To check the grid independence of the problem \eqref{eqn:CDR_Phy_1}, the coarser grid $11\times11$, $Nt=2000$ and the finer grid $21\times21$, $Nt=8500$ are considered.
+To check the grid independence of the problem \eqref{eqn:Physical_Problem} together with \eqref{eqn:P1_P} , the coarser grid $10\times10$, $\operatorname{N_t}=2000$ and the finer grid $20\times20$, $\operatorname{N_t}=8500$ are considered.
 The stretching factor is $\lambda=0.1$, and all other parameters are kept fixed in both solutions as contemplated in the previous.
-The maximum rate of change between the coarser and finer grid solutions is 0.0234\% over the whole domain [0, 1]$\times$[0, 1] and within full time [0, 1].
-If the maximum percentage error between the coarser and finer grid solutions is less than 0.1\%, it is generally considered to be grid independent \cite{2015_mazumder_numerical}.
-So the patch dynamics solution with the grid resolution $21\times21$, $Nt=8500$ is considered grid independent.
+The maximum relative difference between the coarser and finer grid solutions is found to be 2.34$\mathrm{e}{-4}$ over the whole physical domain [0, 1]$\times$[0, 1] and throughout the full-time interval [0, 1].
+If the maximum relative difference between the coarser and finer grid solutions is less than 1$\mathrm{e}{-3}$, then it would be declared as grid independent \cite{2015_mazumder_numerical}.
+So, the patch dynamics solution with the grid resolution $20\times20$, $\operatorname{N_t}=8500$ is considered as grid independent.